 “Yes, my rose Claire is gone.
 However, I still feel that her evil legacy may live on in our daughter Karen.”
 Cedric murmurs to his wife.

 “What can we do?”
 There is a slight quiver in Rachel’s voice.

 “I don’t know if there is anything we can do, my rose.
 I believe that only time will tell.”
 Cedric Parker replies as he follows his petite wife to the waiting limo.

 The final resting place of Claire Davenport is a specially designed crypt.
 There Rachel carefully places the silver urn.
 While the others unhurriedly head toward their waiting cars, a single figure remains.
 This lone individual lingers until the workmen complete their duties.
 She then carefully fingers each letter of Claire Monique Davenport’s name as if etching it into her brain.

 Claire’s house is strangely quiet.
 A solitary woman takes her key and opens the doors of the estate.
 Silently she climbs the stairs and enters Claire’s master bedroom looking at the few remaining pills on the immense Oriental rug.

 After picking up the few scattered tablets, she opens the drawer of the nightstand and carefully replaces the half emptied pill box with the one she has concealed in her purse.
 This is the same discrete individual that previously delays leaving the crypt and is now positioned at the foot of the bed where Claire gasps her last breath.
 That person is Karen Parker.
 She has a small smirk on her face as she stares at the large picture of her deceased aunt.

-“And now, it’s my turn.”
+“You will never be able to hurt my mother or anyone else again.”
 She whispers confidently to the portrait.
 Karen is now no longer alone in the bedroom.
 A second shadowed figure has appeared in the room and is nodding her head in agreement.
 It is Amanda!